-For this task, you can create a simple home page using basic web skills.
+For this lesson, you create a simple home page by using basic web skills.
+The home page will contain links for accessing the analytic views that you will create later in this tutorial.

 For the purposes of this tutorial, you only need to create a very simple web application structure.
 On the home page, you need to create two links for accessing the two analytic views you create in this tutorial.